Where

 website.
 At that point, they are open

-for purchase and payment for a set amount of
+for selection, purchase and payment for a set amount of

 time.
 The date you are placed on the waiting